TeamSTEP/catch.io-docs/game-design-and-balancing.md

 ## Expected Playstyles and Player Types

-Catch.io will have a large and replayable stage such as the ones that can be seen in a typical Battle Royal type game.
+Witch One will have a large and replayable stage such as the ones that can be seen in a typical Battle Royal type game.
 The balance of the game is mostly determined from this aspect.

 We expect the following play styles the players can have